benshimonz/V1/README.md

 If list [1] is not given:

-This filter will limit the assignments combinations to entities [2] - to the _n_ assignment combinations with the minimial / maximial number of assignment combinations of entities [3].
+This filter will limit the assignment combinations to entities [2] - to the _n_ assignment combinations with the minimial / maximial number of assignment combinations of entities [3].

 If list [1] is given:

-For each assignment combination to entities [1] - this filter will limit the assignments combinations to entities [2] - to the _n_ assignment combinations with the minimal / maximal number of assignment combinations of entities [3].
+For each assignment combination to entities [1] - this filter will limit the assignment combinations to entities [2] - to the _n_ assignment combinations with the minimal / maximal number of assignment combinations of entities [3].

 - Suppose the pattern is "5 → with max D" but there are only 3 →'s with >0 assignments to D - Only these 3 will be included.
 - Suppose the pattern is "5 → with max D" but there are 10 →'s with identical max number of assignments to D - all 10 will be included.